pj1911/my-wiki/docs/Transformers-2-NLP.md

 The learned embedding space often has richer semantic structure than simple closeness of related words, and it supports simple vector arithmetic.
-For example, the relation ``Paris is to France as Rome is to Italy'' can be expressed in terms of embedding vectors.
+For example, the relation 'Paris is to France as Rome is to Italy' can be expressed in terms of embedding vectors.
 Writing \(\mathbf{v}(\text{word})\) for the embedding of *word*, we find